debezium/debezium-examples/postgres-toast/README.md

 (defaulting to `__debezium_unavailable_value`).
 This demo shows two ways for handling such marker values:

-* ignoring any updates that'd set a column in a sink database to that marker value by means of a trigger installed n the sink database
+* ignoring any updates that'd set a column in a sink database to that marker value by means of a trigger installed in the sink database
 * keeping track of the latest value of a TOAST column by means of a stateful Kafka Streams application and putting this value back into change events containing the marker value

 Further strategies could be to produce dynamic updates in sink datastores (ignoring the column from update statements if the value is the marker value) or adding the affected column to the source table's replica identity,